Video: How to fix a puncture on a road bike and mountain bike

 Repairing a puncture is very difﬁcult in the rain as the patch will not stick to the tube.
 Instead, use the spare inner tube that you always carry!
 The spare is also essential if a tyre blows off a rim, or if the tube is cut by the valve hole.

 Double over a largish section of heavy duty polythene.
 Trim off a piece 10cm wider than the gash and 5cm wider than the tyre.
 Remove the tyre from the rim.
 Wrap the double layer of the patch around the inside of the tyre casing centred on the slit or cut.
 With the patch overlapping each side of the casing, reﬁt the ﬁrst tyre bead, trapping the emergency patch.

-Fit a new tube if necessary and inﬂate it a tad.
+Fit a new tube if necessary and inﬂate it a little.
 Reﬁt the second tyre bead with the patched section last.
 Check that the patch is trapped at both sides.
 Reinﬂate the tyre and trim off any excess patch.
-The patch will be held in place miraculously by the tyre’s air pressure.
+The patch will be held in place by the tyre’s air pressure.